-It is the responsibility of students to know and fulfill all university, Klingler College of Arts and Sciences, and major department requirements.
+It is the responsibility of students to know and fulfill all university, Klingler College of Arts and Sciences and major department requirements.

-While the principal policies and procedures of the college are contained in this section of the bulletin, questions concerning other regulations should be directed to the college or relevant department office.
+While the principal policies and procedures of the college are contained in this section of the bulletin, questions concerning other regulations are directed to the college or relevant department office.

-If the college comes to know that a student has committed a substantiated act of academic dishonesty in a course offered by the college, and if that student withdraws from that course, the college will assign the student a grade of ADW for that course.
+If the college comes to know that a student has committed a substantiated act of academic dishonesty in a course offered by the college, and if that student withdraws from that course, the college assigns the student a grade of ADW for that course.

 Absences from Final Examinations

-An Arts and Sciences student who misses a final examination in any course must contact their course instructor immediately.
+Arts and Sciences students who miss a final examination in any course must contact their course instructor immediately.
 For more information, refer to the University Attendance Policy.